Luca Vanni

 Luca Vanni (born 4 June 1985) is an Italian former professional tennis player.
 He competed mainly on the ATP Challenger Tour and ITF Futures, both in singles and doubles.
 He reached his highest ATP singles ranking, No. 100 on 11 May 2015, and his highest ATP doubles ranking, No. 204, on 9 July 2012.

 Career

 In 2014, he won seven ITF Futures tournaments, his best season to date.

 In 2015, he reached his first ATP final in the Brasil Open, but lost to Pablo Cuevas.
 Later he qualified to the Madrid Masters and reached second round after defeating the world number 26 player Bernard Tomic.
-In 2015, at the age of 30, he became the oldest Challenger winner in Portoroz, Slovenia.
+In 2015, at the age of 30, he became the oldest Challenger winner in Portorož, Slovenia.